flowr-analysis/flowr/wiki/Linting and Testing.md

 #### Writing a Test

-Currently this is heavily dependend on what you want to test (normalization, dataflow, quad-export, ...) and it is probably best to have a look at existing tests in that area to get an idea of what comfort functionality is available.
+Currently this is heavily dependent on what you want to test (normalization, dataflow, quad-export, ...) and it is probably best to have a look at existing tests in that area to get an idea of what comfort functionality is available.

 #### Running Only Some Tests